 “In any case in which the defendant has entered a plea of guilty, the court accepting the plea has the power, with the written consent of the defendant and his or her attorney of record and the district attorney, to continue the case for the purpose of entering judgment and sentence upon the plea of guilty for a period not to exceed four years for a felony or two years for a misdemeanor or petty offense or traffic offense.
 The period shall begin to run from the date that the court continues the case.”1

-Successful completion of the court-ordered probationary terms are required to have the case against you dropped.
+Successful completion of the court-ordered probationary terms is required to have the case against you dropped.
 The exact terms of the deferred judgment and sentencing offer will depend on the criminal offense, the defendant, their prior criminal history, the victims involved, and the judge involved.
 Typical conditions may include:

 - Random drug testing

 - Prohibition from certain locations

 The probationary term will depend on the offense, which means meeting the detailed conditions for the probationary period.
 The period could be up to 4 years for a felony or up to 2 years for a misdemeanor.
 In some cases, the period could be extended.

 After successfully completing the terms of your deferred judgment and sentence, your guilty plea will be withdrawn and the district attorney will dismiss your case.
 Your criminal record will be eligible to have your arrest sealed so the public and employers will generally not be able to see any evidence of a criminal history.